Quasi-Monte Carlo methods for uncertainty quantification of tumor growth modeled by a parametric semi-linear parabolic reaction-diffusion equation: Introduction

 We consider a semi-linear parabolic reaction-diffusion \gls*{pde} model of tumor growth that captures both invasion into surrounding tissue \cite{alfonso2017biology} and proliferation of the existing lesion \cite{chaplain1996avascular}.
 This is an established model in the field of computational oncology \cite{swanson2000quantitative} and has been extended to account for patient response to systemic chemo-radiation therapy \cite{hormuth2021image}.
 Here, we model the uncertain diffusion and proliferation coefficients as random fields, the uncertainty in which leads to uncertainty in the modeled state and \glspl*{qoi}.
 We will consider the expectation to be integrated over finitely many random variables by truncating a series expansion representing the formally infinite-dimensional input random fields to a sum over finitely many terms.
 To efficiently address the high-dimensional integral, we will employ \gls*{qmc} methods with the aim of improving upon the slow convergence of standard \gls*{mc} simulation.

 \gls*{qmc} methods are a class of quadrature rules designed to compute high-dimensional integrals (or equivalently expectations).
 The key benefits of QMC methods are that they can be tailored to achieve dimension-independent error bounds with faster than MC convergence rates for smooth integrands.
 QMC methods have demonstrated impressive performance in several UQ applications involving PDEs with random coefficients or domains, such as linear elliptic \glspl*{pde} \cite{dick2014higher,gantner2018,graham2015quasi,graham2018circulant,guth2021quasi,hakula2024,kuo2012quasi}, elliptic eigenvalue problems \cite{gilbert2019evp,nguyen2024evp} and more recently linear parabolic equations with control \cite{GKKSS24}.
 However, much of the theory has focused on \emph{linear} PDEs.
 The present work extends the theory in the case of \emph{non-linear}, specifically \emph{semi-linear}, \emph{parabolic} equations, providing a roadmap for adapting \gls*{qmc} methods to wider classes of applications.
-Apart from the above work on eigenvalue problems\footnote{While eigenvalue problems are also nonlinear, the differential operators \cite{gilbert2019evp,nguyen2024evp} are linear.}, to the best of our knowledge this paper is the first to analyze QMC methods for a non-linear PDE.
+To the best of our knowledge, this paper is the first to analyze QMC methods for a non-linear PDE.

 Well-posedness results are developed for the parametric PDE model in general.
 Rigorous error estimates are proven for the special case of uniform random fields and confirmed with numerical experiments.
 Note that we do not analyze the error originating from the spatio-temporal discretization of the governing \gls*{pde}, leaving this for future work.
 Encouraging numerical results are also presented for a more realistic test case of log-normal random fields on a complex, unstructured domain, used previously in models of gliomas in the brain \cite{liang2023bayesian,pash2025predictive}.